WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Mac.rst

 --------------------

-How to install Jasper, Zlib, and Libpng
+How to Install Jasper, Zlib, and Libpng
 ---------------------------------------
 Jasper, Zlib, and Libpng are only required to compile and run WRF-Fire in real-data cases.
 In order to install the above libraries, the following steps should be repeated for each library, and “library name” should be replaced by the name of the library being installed: